BrandonXu6106/obsidianpublish/content/thoughts/doxastic partiality.md

 From _Believing the best: on doxastic partiality in friendship_ by Lindsay Crawford

-Argues that there is no conflict between [[friendship]] and [[epistemic authority|epistimic]] norms as being a good friend constitutively involves forming attitudes about one's friends that are appropriately responsive to the features that one's friends have that appear to warrant those attitudes
+Argues that there is no conflict between [[friendship.md]] and [[epistemic authority|epistimic](epistemic%20authority.md) norms as being a good friend constitutively involves forming attitudes about one's friends that are appropriately responsive to the features that one's friends have that appear to warrant those attitudes

 **Note:** property $x$ being constitutive of $p$ is not a normative reason for $p$ to have $x$